CLOUDCOOKCH/psadt-helper/README.md

-PSADT Helper
+Cloudcook PSADT Helper

-A lightweight static website to quickly compose PSADT (PowerShell App Deployment Toolkit) command snippets.
-Pick a use case, fill any fields, and copy the generated command.
+A minimalist, premium-feel website to quickly compose PSADT (PowerShell App Deployment Toolkit) command snippets.
+Pick a use case, fill fields, and copy the generated command.
+Brand-aligned with Cloudcook.

 Getting started
 - Open `psadt-helper/index.html` in your browser.